tharun3030/Internship_projects/README.md

 - iris_classification.py: Contains the full implementation of loading, training, and evaluating the model.

 The file appears to be a Python script for image classification using a Convolutional Neural Network (CNN) with the ResNet50 model as a base, leveraging TensorFlow and Keras.
 It includes data preprocessing, model building, and training steps for the CIFAR-10 dataset.
-Here’s a suggested GitHub README description for the project:

----

 # Task 2-Image Classification with ResNet50 on CIFAR-10